 As a general rule recommend using the same email account for both your Apple ID account and your iCloud account to restore purchases easily on any iOS device.
 This will also help with your Family sharing account.

-First, we recommend uninstalling and reinstalling the app from your device to make sure no corrupted data would conflict with your purchases.
-Then, verify the accounts on your device:
+If logging back in didn't help, then try uninstalling and reinstalling the app from your device to make sure no corrupted data would conflict with your purchases.
+Then, check if you're logged in to the right account on your device:

 - Go to your device Settings